Andy-Border/starter-academic/content/authors/admin/_index.md

 - Researchers
 - Visitors
 ---
-I am currently a research intern at Microsoft Research Asia and preparing for application of CS PhD (2022 Fall).
-Before that, I was pursuing a PhD degree at Case Western Reserve University (CWRU) with T. and D. Schroeder Associate Professor Yanfang (Fanny) Ye.
-Unfortunately, due to the visa restrictions of 10043 act, I cannot study in US.
-Hence, regrettably, I have to apply for a PhD outside US.
-Before joining CWRU, I received my MSc majored in computer science at BUPT supervised by Professor Chuan Shi.
-My research interests are machine Learning, graph mining, and representation learning.
+I am a research intern at Microsoft Research Asia adviced by Chaozhuo Li and Xing Xie.
+Besides, I am pursuing a PhD degree at University of Notre Dame with Prof. Yanfang (Fanny) Ye.
+Unfortunately, I cannot study in US due to the visa restrictions of 10043 act.
+Hence, regrettably, I have to pursue my PhD remotely outside US.
+Before joining NDU, I received my MSc majored in computer science at BUPT supervised by Professor Chuan Shi.
+I enjoy doing research on graph machine learning.

-Besides research, I love workout and meditation.
-I'm also a big fan of music.
-I play fingerstyle guitar and founded a guitar club at Microsoft Research Asia (Beijing).
+Besides research, I maintain a wide range of hobbies including reading, climbing, and playing fingerstyle guitar.
+I take great pleasure in training my mind (meditation) and body (climbing, body building).
+I'm the founder and organizer of Microsoft (Beijing) Intern Guitar Club (Feel free to drop at our monthly guitar session 😆).